osirisad/ebay-transaction-parser/README.md

 ## Installation

 Download the excel file template and python script, ensure python script is in the same directory as excel file before running.
+You should have an import folder and archive folder in the same directory.

 ## Usage